Santroller/Santroller/latency/classic.md

 ---
 sort: 4
 ---
 # Wii Classic Controller
+Latency of an input from a Wii Classic Controller

+Measured by connecting it to the microcontroller in question, and then sending a signal to toggle the "A" button, and timing how long it takes that signal to reach a target device over USB.

 | Metric          | Value   | Value                 | Value                   | Value       | Value            | Value   | Value                 | Value                   | Value       |
 | --------------- | ------- | --------------------- | ----------------------- | ----------- | ---------------- | ------- | --------------------- | ----------------------- | ----------- |